Dermot Ahern: Minister for Social, Community and Family Affairs (1997–2002)

-Following the 1997 general election, a Fianna Fáil-Progressive Democrats came to power, Ahern was appointed Minister for Community, Social and Family Affairs.
-As Social Affairs Minister Ahern also introduced the largest social welfare and pension increases in Irish history.
+Following the 1997 general election, a Fianna Fáil–Progressive Democrats entered office, and Ahern was appointed Minister for Community, Social and Family Affairs.
+Ahern introduced the largest social welfare and pension increases in Irish history.
 He also achieved pension rights for Irish people who had emigrated from Ireland prior to 1953.
+The Accounts Section of the department was decentralised to Dundalk from Dublin during his term incorporating the former SWLO in Barrack Street, Dundalk, which were merged into the same building as Dundalk Revenue Commissioners, to centralise service provision and staffing requirements under the one-roof.
+Ahern personally opened the new offices to the public while Minister.

 Minister for Communications, Marine and Natural Resources (2002–2004)

 Following the return of the government at the 2002 general election, Ahern was appointed Minister for Communications, Marine and Natural Resources.
-In this post he was critical of the main telecommunications provider eircom.
-His Department introduced a system of Policy Directions to the telecoms regulator mandating, amongst other things, Flat Rate Internet Access.
-It also devised the Ireland's Broadband Action Plan which entailed the government building an alternative fibre infrastructure and co-location facilities.
+He was critical of the main telecommunications provider eircom.
+He introduced a system of Policy Directions to the telecoms regulator mandating, amongst other things, Flat Rate Internet Access.
+He devised a Broadband Action Plan which entailed the government building an alternative fibre infrastructure and co-location facilities.
 He sanctioned a reform package for public service broadcasting in Ireland and introduced a Charter for Ireland's national broadcaster RTÉ.
-His Department introduced a programme to provide free broadband internet access to schools.
+He introduced a programme to provide free broadband internet access to schools.
 He secured EU recognition and protection of the Irish Box, an area of Irish territorial waters out of bounds to Spanish and Portuguese fishermen.